 Since there are so many different aspects of your logistics operations that need your full attention, having to account for your goods in transit can be challenging.

-You can take a huge load off your shoulders by outsourcing fulfillment and warehousing to a 3PL like ShipBob.
-Beyond helping you streamline your ecommerce fulfillment processes, ShipBob can help you track inventory throughout your supply chain, so can better prepare for end-of-year accounting.
+You can take a huge load off your shoulders by outsourcing fulfilment and warehousing to a 3PL like ShipBob.
+Beyond helping you streamline your ecommerce fulfilment processes, ShipBob can help you track inventory throughout your supply chain, so can better prepare for end-of-year accounting.

-Once you connect your store with ShipBob’s technology, we can work with you to strategically allocate inventory across multiple fulfillment centers to facilitate efficient and fast fulfillment.
-This allows you to leave all your and transit and fulfillment efforts to the experts and still be able to track real-time inventory activity from the ShipBob dashboard.
+Once you connect your store with ShipBob’s technology, we can work with you to strategically allocate inventory across multiple fulfilment centres to facilitate efficient and fast fulfilment.
+This allows you to leave all your and transit and fulfilment efforts to the experts and still be able to track real-time inventory activity from the ShipBob dashboard.

-By providing full visibility into warehousing, inventory activity, order fulfillment, and shipping performance, ShipBob allows for a more optimized supply chain and a stronger delivery management process.
+By providing full visibility into warehousing, inventory activity, order fulfilment, and shipping performance, ShipBob allows for a more optimised supply chain and a stronger delivery management process.